parsley42/ansible-kubernetes-metal/README.md

 ## Structure and Description

 This repository is centered around the idea of building and configuring kubernetes cluster-ready nodes using `ansible`, without running any `kubeadm` commands for initializing the cluster or joining nodes.
-Once the master and worker nodes have been installed and configured, the cluster administrator should use `kubeadm` manually (documented below) for these tasks.
+Once the controller and worker nodes have been installed and configured, the cluster administrator should use `kubeadm` manually (documented below) for these tasks.

 The specialized `template.ks` and `prep.yaml` are tailored for a bare-metal cluster on CentOS 8 Stream, using the cri-o container runtime and Calico network driver.
 Other details: